U.S. Route 441 in North Carolina: History

 US 441 was originally established as an original United States Numbered Highway travelling completely within the state of Florida between Orlando and Ocala.
-By 1951, US 441 had be extended north from Ocala, Florida to Baldwin, Georgia.
+By 1951, US 441 had been extended north from Ocala, Florida to Baldwin, Georgia.
 Transportation officials in North Carolina, Tennessee, and Georgia applied to extend US 441 from Baldwin, Georgia to US 129 in Lake City, Tennessee.
 In 1951, the request was approved by the American Association of State Highway Officials (AASHO) in 1951, officially extending the highway into North Carolina.
 The new routing of US 441 ran concurrently with US 23 from Baldwin through Georgia and into North Carolina.
 In North Carolina, the new routing of US 441 was placed in concurrency with US 23 between the Georgia state line and Dillsboro.
 US 441 also followed along a 1 mi concurrency with US 64 east of Franklin.
 Northwest of Dillsboro, US 441 was placed concurrently with US 19A for 9 mi parallel to the Tuckasegee River.
 US 441 then replaced NC 107 from US 19A through Cherokee and the Great Smoky Mountains National Park to the Tennessee state line where it continued towards Gatlinburg.